-The topics pertaining to this industry require extensive depth.
+The topics pertaining to this industry require the extensive depth.
 Moreover, this is a highly competitive industry since every other marketer engages in content marketing.

 That is why most popular blogs in this sector publish comprehensive blogs containing at least 2,500 words or more.

 Average blog post length has been a topic of hot debate.
 The only catch is that we can’t isolate a number as the ideal word count that guarantees the success of your content strategy.

 Determining your average blog post length requires a thorough understanding of your audience and your own goals.
 Try testing different lengths to see which ones seem to work best for you.